 22 Mar 1848 Republic of San Marco▲

-Venetian revolutionaries mounted an insurrection in Venice, Kingdom of Lombardy-Venetia in the Austrian Empire, and successfully incited the Italian garrison to mutiny.
-The Austrian commander, Count Ferdinana Zichy, withdrew and a provisional government of the Republic of San Marco was declared.
+Inspired by the revolutions in Vienna and Milan, Venetian revolutionaries under the leadership of Daniele Manin mounted an insurrection in Venice, in the Kingdom of Lombardy-Venetia in the Austrian Empire.
+Mutiny began among the Arsenal workers on the morning of 22 March 1848 and soon spread to the Italian garrison.
+Unable to contain the situation, the Austrian commander, Count Ferdinana Zichy, withdrew with his 3,000 foreign troops that evening and a provisional government of the Republic of San Marco was declared.

 24 Mar 1848 Provisional Government of Schleswig-Holstein▲